Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab03.md

     ![Picture 1](../media/image3-lab3.png)

-1. Under the *Downloads* pop-up, highlight the "WindowsDefenderATPOnboardingPackage.zip" file with your mouse and select the folder icon **Show in folder**. **Hint:** In case you don't see it, the file should be in the c:\users\demouser\downloads directory.
+1. Under the *Downloads* pop-up, highlight the "WindowsDefenderATPOnboardingPackage.zip" file with your mouse and select the folder icon **Show in folder**.

+   >**Note:** In case you don't see it, the file should be in the c:\users\demouser\downloads directory.

 1. Right-click the downloaded zip file and select **Extract All...**, make sure that **Show extracted files when complete** is checked and select **Extract**.